unbit/blastbeat/README.md

 * retry (response, ask BlastBeat to make the same request to another node REMEMBER: there is a maximum of 'retry' messages per-session)

+* msg (internal, route a message to a session or a group)

 Commands in development/study/analysis

 * move (move the session to another node)